Decided to self-publish? So which company? How to choose?

 Web resources that will help in all aspects of writing—from the first draft through marketing

 Here are links to websites, articles on blogs and more that you may find useful.
 Some have appeared in the series before; most appear here in this series for the first time.
 They are categorized by topic in alphabetical order.
-NOTE: we cannot attest that they are all update, but as of October 2015 all are active.
+NOTE: we cannot attest that they are all kept up to date, but as of November 2020 all are active.
 No evaluation or approval is implied by the listing; you must evaluate the merits of any site you check on the list.
 On just a few listings there will be some pros or cons.
 Some items on this list contain lists of their own—links to other sites just as this list.
 So there is a great deal of information to be gleaned here, some better than others.
 This is just a small sample of what’s available, but it’s a start.
 To update that old biblical quote—search the web and you shall find [some good stuff and some junk].

 - Advertising/promo sites